 In France, like many countries, the public recycling infrastructure is incapable of recycling small, lightweight packaging such as aluminium coffee capsules.
 That's why – as well as offering collection points via the extensive Nespresso network – Nespresso France has collaborated with Citeo to install systems that separate aluminium packaging from other types of packaging, in French recycling centres.

-As a result, 90 per cent of Nespresso customers have access to a recycling solution close to home.
+As a result, 93% of Nespresso customers have access to a recycling solution close to home.

 “IN A CONTEXT OF ECOLOGICAL EMERGENCY, WE, AS MAJOR AGRIBUSINESS COMPANIES, HAVE THE RESPONSIBILITY TO TAKE ACTION IN ORDER TO REDUCE THE IMPACT OUR PACKAGING HAS ON THE ENVIRONMENT.
 WE FIRMLY BELIEVE THAT, THROUGH THIS COLLECTIVE EFFORT, WE WILL BE ABLE TO IDENTIFY TAILORED SOLUTIONS TO MEET THESE CHALLENGES AND DEPLOY THEM EFFECTIVELY IN FRANCE.”

 JUAN AMAT, MANAGING DIRECTOR, JDE FRANCE